FOR IMMEDIATE FREE RELEASE

 According to a draft of Philip Morris USA's Archetype Program Summary, "an archetype is a mental highway (neuronal pathway) which has been imprinted at an early age and is used each time we perform an action.
 The first imprinting of smoking is that adults do it, and I'm excluded."
 An outline version of the Summary asserts that smoking is part of the "coming of age process" that involves both "imprinting/awareness" and "a rite of passage."
 "Smoking is a means of establishing one's own adult identity," an "initiation into adulthood" and it is "essential for smoking to remain" an "adult activity."

-In addition to using adulthood as bait, the "We Card" program creates a corporate responsibility facade that fends off enactment of meaningful youth smoking prevention legislation and the prospect of serious sanctions for sales to minors.
+In addition to using adulthood as bait, the "We Card" program creates a corporate responsibility facade that fends off enactment of meaningful youth smoking prevention legislation, including the prospect of serious sanctions for sales to minors.
 Only 17 states require stores to check age identification, 15 actually allow minors to possess tobacco products, and few fund serious ongoing enforcement of existing laws.

 Combining Color, Candy & Convenient Cigarettes